More border rules ease in Australia ahead of Christmas holidays

 Australian states have been relaxing border rules after reaching higher vaccination levels despite the threat from the new Omicron variant.

-Tasmania is set to reopen its borders to other states later this week, while Western Australia will announce its plans later on Monday.
-South Australia has been welcoming interstate arrivals since late November.
+Tasmania is set to reopen its borders to other states later this week, while Western Australia said it would reopen its border on Feb.
+5. South Australia has been welcoming interstate arrivals since late November.

 Australia has recorded nearly 229,000 cases of COVID-19 and 2,104 deaths, far fewer than many comparable countries.
 Around 70 cases of the Omicron variant have been detected in the country so far, mainly in Sydney.